Artist Biography

 Lady Natalia Pérez Lozano (Colombia, 1983) is a Colombian visual artist based in the United States.
 She holds a degree in Marketing and Sales and studied Fashion Design, academic backgrounds that have strongly influenced her artistic vision, particularly her sensitivity to image-making, composition, color, and visual narrative.

 Natalia understands art as a process that begins with emotion and concept rather than technique, a philosophy that also informs her pedagogical and community-based work.
-At the Arts Council of Fayetteville, she has taught classes and workshops such as Emotions to Art, focused on art as a tool for emotional expression and creative development.
+At the Arts Council of Fayetteville, she has led classes and workshops such as Emotions to Art, focused on art as a tool for emotional expression and creative development.

-In 2024, she was awarded an artist residency at the Arts Council of Fayetteville, North Carolina, where she continues to develop her current body of work and actively participates in exhibitions, community projects, and curatorial processes.
-In 2025, she presented her solo exhibition Where the Wild Becomes Divine.
+Natalia works as a full-time artist from her studio in downtown Fayetteville, North Carolina, where she continues to develop her current body of work and actively participates in exhibitions, community projects, and curatorial processes.
+In 2024, she was awarded an artist residency at the Arts Council of Fayetteville, and in 2025 she presented her solo exhibition Where the Wild Becomes Divine.

 CV